SmartExpertInc/onyx-cutom/custom_extensions/ONEPAGER_JSON_EXAMPLE_WARNING_FIX.md

 ✅ Strategic Placement (immediately after example)
 ✅ Concrete Alternatives Provided
 ✅ Meta-Explanation Included
+✅ Topic Misinterpretation Clarified (Critical Enhancement)
 ⏳ Awaiting User Testing

-This should finally resolve the GlobalSensors copying issue by addressing the root cause: the AI was following the concrete example because no warning appeared when it actually saw that example.
+This should finally resolve the GlobalSensors copying issue by addressing BOTH root causes:
+1. The AI was following the concrete example because no warning appeared when it saw it
+2. The AI was misinterpreting "Market Analysis" as a methodology rather than as the example topic